muratk3n/thirdwave/en/tweets/2020/week28d.md

 ---

+How?
+Through Don Cheadle in [Golden Girls](https://youtu.be/BGDfMo-LX2Q)?
+Yeah.
+Brrr

+Great of course *that* also gets talked about.

+"But US kept on criticizing that flag"

+---

 Absolutely.
 Imagine, a side fights, and *loses* a war, and the other side allows them to keep their statues, flags, and even send the occasional President to Washington.
 And keep on this policy until it